-ISTANBUL, Jan 8 (Reuters) - Turkey’s lira slipped against the dollar on Wednesday as the government bond yield curve, which had briefly inverted on speculation about an emergency rate hike to rescue the currency, returned to a positive slope.
+ISTANBUL, Jan 8 (Reuters) - Turkey’s lira slipped against the U.S. dollar on Wednesday as the government bond yield curve, which had briefly inverted on Tuesday because of speculation about an emergency rate hike to rescue the currency, returned to a positive slope.

-The lira has hit several record lows since Dec.
+The lira has hit record lows several times since Dec.
 17, when a wide-ranging graft probe began with a series of dawn raids and arrests that have led to the resignation of three ministers and the reported dismissal of hundreds of police officers.

-In its latest salvo against the damaging corruption inquiry, the ruling AK Party sent plans to parliament late on Tuesday seeking more say over the appointment of judges and prosecutors.
+In the latest move by the ruling AK Party, it sent plans seeking more say over the appointment of judges and prosecutors to parliament late on Tuesday.

-“This is the latest sign that things are not about to calm down ahead of March local elections,” Commerzbank said in a research note.
+“This is the latest sign that things are not about to calm down ahead of March local elections,” a research note from Commerzbank said.

-Ratings agency Fitch warned on Tuesday that “strains on institutional integrity” caused by tensions between the government and judiciary were among factors that could eventually weaken Turkey’s creditworthiness.
+Ratings agency Fitch warned on Tuesday that “strains on institutional integrity” caused by tensions between the government and judiciary were among factors that might eventually weaken Turkey’s creditworthiness.

-The yield on Turkey’s 10-year benchmark bond rose to 10.18 percent from 10.12 percent late on Tuesday, while that on the two-year bond fell back to 10 percent.
+Meanwhile, the yield on Turkey’s 10-year benchmark bond rose to 10.15 percent from 10.12 percent late on Tuesday, while the two-year yield fell back to 10.00 percent.